 Tenant location and Application Proxy service

-For example, if your Azure AD tenant’s region is the European Union (EU), all your Application Proxy connectors use service instances in Azure datacenters in the EU.
+For example, if your Azure AD tenant’s country or region is the United Kingdom, all your Application Proxy connectors use service instances in EU data centers.
 When your users access published applications, their traffic goes through the Application Proxy service instances in this location.

 Considerations for reducing latency

 All proxy solutions introduce latency into your network connection.
 No matter which proxy or VPN solution you choose as your remote access solution, it always includes a set of servers enabling the connection to inside your corporate network.